-AfterStep 2.0 comes installed with complete set of documentation in HTML format, usually installed at
+AfterStep 2.* comes installed with a complete set of documentation in HTML format, usually installed at

 /usr/local/share/afterstep/doc/html or /usr/share/afterstep/doc/html .

-If you find that documentation incomplete in some areas - please feel free to submit any corrections to any of the AfterStep mailing list, or file an issue (preferably with a patch!) on our github site.
+If you find that documentation incomplete in some areas - please feel free to submit any corrections to the AfterStep mailing list, or file an issue (preferably with a patch!) on our github site.

 - WWW Page